GMaxera/QtFacebook/README.md

 How to use for Desktop
 ==========

 QtFacebook does not really provide integration for desktop applications.
 It does provide, however a dummy implementation of Facebook requests.
 This is useful because it permits to run your application on a desktop (e.g. to test other features) and to some very basic tests on facebook integration (e.g. to test if your code reacts correctly to a successful facebook login).
-To integrate the desktop version of QtFacebook you only need to do change your Qt project file (and follow the instructions in "How to use in Qt Quick"):

-INCLUDEPATH += /path/to/QtFacebook
-HEADERS += \
-	/path/to/QtFacebook/qfacebook.h
-SOURCES += \
-	/path/to/QtFacebook/qfacebook.cpp \
-	/path/to/QtFacebook/qfacebook_desktop.cpp

-If you use the same project file for both desktop and e.g. android you can do the following:

-INCLUDEPATH += /path/to/QtFacebook
-HEADERS += \
-	/path/to/QtFacebook/qfacebook.h
-SOURCES += \
-	/path/to/QtFacebook/qfacebook.cpp

-android: SOURCES += /path/to/QtFacebook/qfacebook_android.cpp
-else: SOURCES += /path/to/QtFacebook/qfacebook_desktop.cpp

 How to use in Qt Quick
 ==========